martinlugton/martinlugton.github.io/what-next-for-digital-government-and-government-as-a-platform.md

 permalink: /what-next-for-digital-government-and-government-as-a-platform
 ---

-# What next for digital government and government as a platform?

-GDS is thinking about its strategy for 2025-30.
+_GDS is thinking about its strategy for 2025-30.
 I’m Head of Product in the Digital Service Platforms part of GDS - you might have previously known it as ‘Government as a Platform’, or ‘GaaP’.
-I’m having some conversations with my SMT colleagues and other well-wishers, and wanted to share some early thoughts-in-progress to elicit feedback from the many excellent thinkers on digital government.
+I’m having some conversations with my SMT colleagues and other well-wishers, and wanted to share some early thoughts-in-progress to elicit feedback from the many excellent thinkers on digital government._

 ## Where have we come from?